Skip to content

 Leetcode Sort List problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202419 January 2026

-In this Leetcode Sort List problem solution we have Given the head of a linked list, return the list after sorting it in ascending order.
+In this Leetcode Sort List problem solution, we have given the head of a linked list, return the list after sorting it in ascending order.

 Leetcode Sort problem solution

-Problem solution in Python.
+Leetcode Sort List problem solution in Python.

 def mergeTwoLists(self, l1, l2):